abhishekvermaa10/Interview-Questions/README.md

 <h3 style="text-align: left;">Goal</h3>
 <hr>
 <p style="text-align: left;">
-    Answer to these questions is availabl in my YouTube shorts and Instagram reels.
+    Answer to these questions is available in my YouTube shorts and Instagram reels.
 I am not sharing any answer here because goal is not to provide you questions and answers which you need to cram before interview, but to provide you idea that which question I have answered on which day.
 It will be always better to go through all questions at your own pace, understand my way of explaning and then create your own answer.